Oakland is their home. The Bay Area is their extended classroom.

 Latitude High School provides a dynamic and innovative approach to high school education through academically rigorous, hands-on learning experiences that set high standards for students and equip them with practical skills to succeed in college, career, and beyond.
 Through extensive research and community engagement, the team designed a place- and project-based learning environment that emphasizes real-world experiences, valued skills, and deep connections to Oakland and the surrounding Bay Area communities.

 Latitude’s cross-curricular studios and workshops blend traditional academic disciplines with design thinking and social-emotional learning, allowing students to acquire the creative confidence they need to thrive in the knowledge economy.
-Latitude graduates emerge with a mastery of a robust set of competencies that will enable them to become confident leaders prepared for college and careers.
+In these studios, students connect with community organizations to understand their problems.
+For example, students worked with Urban Famers in the East Bay to build and program tech equipment that could help farmers humanely control invasive pests and improve crop yields.
+Latitude graduates emerge with a mastery of a robust set of competencies that will enable them to become confident leaders prepared for college and career.

 Lillian Hsu